ashokponkumar/cloud-monitoring/containers/monitoring_containers_ov.md

 ## Defining queries to monitor resources in a Kubernetes cluster
 {: #monitoring_metrics_kube}

-To monitor the performace of containers and workers that are deployed in a Kubernetes cluster in the {{site.data.keyword.Bluemix_notm}}, use Grafana.
+To monitor the performance of containers and workers that are deployed in a Kubernetes cluster in the {{site.data.keyword.Bluemix_notm}}, use Grafana.

 The {{site.data.keyword.monitoringlong}} service uses Grafana, an open source analytics and visualization platform, that you can use to monitor, search, analyze, and visualize your metrics in a variety of graphs, for example charts and tables.